FIRST-Tech-Challenge/ftcdocs/docs/source/manufacturing/3d_printing/3d_printing_filaments/3d_printing_filaments.rst

 shock loads (impacts), and parts should be designed with this in mind.

 .. figure:: images/pla_dt_example.png
-    :width: 60%
+    :width: 65%
     :align: center
     :alt: PLA Part

     Drive train parts printed in PLA

-- PLA hotend temperatures: 190-230° C
+* PLA hotend temperatures: 190-230° C
-- PLA bed temperatures:20-60° C; PLA does not require a heated bed, but it is recommended.
+* PLA bed temperatures: 20-60° C; PLA does not require a heated bed, but it is recommended.

 .. tip:: Due to the relatively low melting point of PLA, it is not advisable to leave PLA parts in locations such
     as a hot car, as this can produce severe warping in those parts.